Misuse of alcohol or drugs can quickly lead to an emergency or crisis situation. If someone you know needs help, call triple zero (000) immediately.

 Naloxone is a lifesaving medication that can reverse the effects of an opioid overdose.
 Naloxone programs involve training potential overdose witnesses (e.g. people who use opioids, their friends and families) in overdose response (including naloxone administration).
 Unlike other jurisdictions, Victoria has a number of established naloxone programs.

-As of 1 February 2016 Naloxone has been listed as a Schedule 3 medication (over the counter drug).
+Since 1 February 2016 Naloxone has been listed as a Schedule 3 medication (over the counter medication).
 This means that individuals no longer need a doctor’s prescription in order to access the medication.

 Where to get help